ivanshilyaev/roomsWithTheLightBulbs/README.md

 ---

+For now:

-For now clone the project
+1. clone the project
 ```
 git clone https://github.com/ivanshilyaev/roomsWithTheLightBulbs
 ```

-and then import it into Intellij.
+2. import it into Intellij using Maven;

+3. add Artifact Web Application: Exploded -> From Modules -> roomsWithTheLightBulbs -> Apply;

+4. install Tomcat and add Tomcat Server Local configuration using created artifact;

+5. run the application.

 Soon this [link](https://rooms-with-the-light-bulbs.herokuapp.com/) will be available.